 The U.S. National Committee for Crystallography (USNC/Cr) represents U.S. crystallographers in the International Union of Crystallography (IUCr) through The National Academy of Sciences.
 The IUCr strives to promote international cooperation and publication in crystallography; to facilitate standardization of methods, units, nomenclatures and symbols; and to form a focus for the relations of crystallography to other sciences.

-Through private funds, the USNC/Cr provides partial travel support for the IUCr Congresses to undergraduate students, graduate students, post-doctoral fellows, untenured faculty, and other recent graduates employed in any of the crystallographic, diffraction, and imaging sciences affiliated with the IUCr.
+2014 USNC/Cr Young Observers Program Through private funds, the USNC/Cr provides partial travel support for the IUCr Congresses to participants in the Young Observers Program.
+Young Observers can be undergraduate students, graduate students, post-doctoral fellows, untenured faculty, and other recent graduates employed in any of the crystallographic, diffraction, and imaging sciences affiliated with the IUCr.

 Raul Castaneda - New Mexico Highlands University